frontendpatterns/frontendpatterns.dev/src/content/patterns/linting.md

 ## Solution

-Apply the Linting pattern by enforcing code quality and consistency rules automatically during development, and reinforce it with concise examples or tests.
+Enforce code quality and consistency rules automatically during development.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.